usexfg/COLD-DAO/README.md

 **Total $COLD Supply**: 80 total (4 defi platforms @ 20 COLD each)

 **Max Supply**: Dynamic.
-After initial total of 80 is distributed, max supply will fluctuate (mint/burn based on $XFG market conditions) above/below 80, with the purpose of becoming an inverse asset of $XFG. ($COLD supply will be algorithmically managed to persuade pricing to function inversely to $XFG price)
+After initial total of 80 is distributed, max supply will fluctuate (mint/burn based on market conditions) above/below 80, with the purpose of becoming an inverse asset of $XFG. ($COLD supply will be algorithmically managed to persuade pricing to function inversely to $XFG price)

 **Current Circulating Supply**:  [*19.262603971250*](https://tronscan.org/#/token20/TLGm9Z8ajK4hNvnCX9vQ44bYt2yffw9PN1)